-The methylene blue test is a test to determine the type of methemoglobinemia, a blood disorder.
+The methylene blue test is a test to determine the type or to treat methemoglobinemia, a blood disorder.

 How the Test is Performed

 The health care provider wraps a tight band or blood pressure cuff around your upper arm.
 The pressure causes veins below the area to fill with blood.